MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-assignments.md

 ![Assignment Grid Navigation](media/AssignmentGrid.png)

 The grid supports two methods of grouping, **group by resource** and **group by task**.
-Unlike the Grid view, columns are not configurable, the only visible columns are **Assigned To, Task Name, Assignment Start, Assignment Finish and Assignment Effort**.
+Unlike the Grid view, columns are not configurable, the only visible columns are **Assigned To**, **Task Name**, **Assignment Start**, **Assignment Finish**, and **Assignment Effort**.
-When the grid is initiated rendered, it will start at the earliest assignment contour.
-Please note, if your schedule does not contain any assignments with effort, the grid will be blank and will not render anything.
+When the grid is initially rendered, it starts at the earliest assignment contour.
+If your schedule does not contain any assignments with effort, the grid will be blank and will not render anything.

 ![Empty Assignment Grid](media/emptyassignmentgrid.png)